Teenage boy and stepdad find missing Hayden teen on hunting trip

 “The ambulance followed us up there,” Gordon said.
 “They heard somebody saying something, so we all got really quiet, and then one of them yelled, ‘Hello.’
 She said, ‘Help.’
 She was right there by a small fire and leaning up against a tree.”

+"He said, 'Hello' then we heard 'Hello' right over the point there.
+Went down there, and Katie was down there," Trumbich said.

-The Kootenai County Sheriff’s Office said Ogle is in the hospital receiving medical treatments but that she seems to be in fair condition.
+The Kootenai County Sheriff’s Office said Ogle is in the hospital receiving medical treatment but she seems to be in fair condition.

+"They were actually putting out an effort to find this girl, and I think it was pretty cool."